escopecz/veetr/readme.md

    - Check that the data is updating (approximately once per second)
    - If using simulated data, you'll see the values changing randomly
    - If using real sensors, check that the values respond to actual changes in movement, wind, etc.

+6. **Configure WiFi Settings (Recommended)**
+   - For security, you should configure a WiFi password as soon as possible
+   - Navigate to the Settings panel by clicking the gear icon in the top-right corner
+   - Find the "WiFi Access Point" section
+   - Enter your desired network name (SSID) and a secure password
+   - Click "Apply WiFi Settings" to save and restart with new credentials
+   - The ESP32 will restart and create a new WiFi network with your settings
+   - Reconnect to the new network using your configured credentials

 #### Troubleshooting Connection Issues